-- Lee College account(s), passwords, Personal Identification Numbers (PIN), Security Tokens (i.e. Smartcard), or similar information or devices used for identification and authorization purposes must not be shared and are non-transferable.
+- Lee College account(s), passwords, personal identification numbers (PINs), security tokens (i.e., Smartcards), or similar information or devices used for identification and authorization purposes must not be shared and are non-transferable.
 Owners are responsible for all usage of their assigned accounts, usernames and passwords.

 - Digital certificate passwords used for digital signatures must never be divulged to anyone.

-- Users must not circumvent password entry through use of auto login, application “remember password” features, embedded scripts or hard-coded passwords in client software.
-Exceptions may be made for specific applications (such as automated backups) with the approval of the Lee College Information Technology director.
+- Users must not circumvent password entry through use of auto login, application remember password features, embedded scripts or hard-coded passwords in client software.
+Exceptions may be made for specific applications (such as automated backups) with the approval of the Lee College Office of Information Technology director.
 Any exception situation must include a procedure to change the passwords and must adhere to security policies for password construction.

 - Users must establish appropriate passwords, change them as required and never share them with others.

 - Users shall not tap phone/data lines or accessing files by circumventing security restrictions.